 A historic landmark with a modern Hollywood party scene, the Roosevelt is a destination hotel right on the Walk of Fame.

 Like an aging Hollywood starlet, the 300-room Roosevelt, which first opened in 1927, still has a spark of something special, even if its special glow has long faded.
 Host to the first Academy Awards and, over the decades, the temporary residence to a roster of stars longer than a summer blockbuster's credit reel, the landmark hotel sits on the Hollywood Walk of Fame, just steps from today's home of the Academy Awards, the Kodak Theatre.
-Guests, provided they bring enough cash, can certainly play the part of a movie star in the ornate Spanish-style lobby, the hotel's numerous bars, and the airy, candelit Bridge restaurant.
+Guests, provided they bring enough cash, can certainly play the part of a movie star in the ornate Spanish-style lobby, or the hotel's numerous bars.

-The Roosevelt became a Thompson hotel in 2005, and despite the brand's reputation for chilly service, most of the staff was cheery and helpful, an experience an experience similar to other trendy L.A. hotels like the Standard Hollywood and the Mondrian.
 However, the Roosevelt's storied history, massive pool, and prime Hollywood Boulevard location are tempered by small rooms and an exhausting nightly party scene.
-Not even guests can get on the list at A-list favorite Teddy's, and the party at the poolside Tropicana bar goes until 2 a.m.
+The party at the poolside Tropicana bar goes until 2 a.m.
 (Good to know if you book one of the cabana rooms that overlook that scene.)
-Added to the teeming nightlife of the Roosevelt in 2011 are The Spare Room--touted as a modern day gambling and cocktail lounge--and Beacher's Madhouse--a Vaudeville inspired theater with nightly variety acts ranging from firebreathers and contortionists to live animals and burlesque.
-Hedonist's dream or nightmare, you decide.
+Adding to the teeming nightlife of the Roosevelt is The Spare Room--touted as a modern day gambling and cocktail lounge.
 Those caveats aside, many guests choose to stay at the Roosevelt specifically for the scene, which often includes internationally known DJs dropping by and celebrities spending the night.
 The similarly priced Sunset Tower, another historic Hollywood hotel, is much calmer -- in part because it has only 74 rooms.

 In the heart of Hollywood, the hotel is close to many attractions.